RahulAgarwal1999/Microsoft-Engage-21/README.md

 Email : samplestudent@gmail.com  <br>
 Password : samplestudent  <br>
 <br>
-**Note : Even if the following credentials doesn’t work or you want to create your new credentials, you can easily create it on the faculty and student registration page**
+**Note : Even if the following credentials doesn’t work or you want to create your new credentials, you can easily create it on the faculty and student registration page.
+And also, to get email service, while registering as faculty or student, register with a valid email id(and not with a dummy one), to get registration confirmation mail.**